Philippines begins new era of Marcos rule, decades after overthrow | Politics

 Philippines begins new era of Marcos rule, decades after overthrow

-Marcos Jr scored a rare landslide victory in last month's election, helped by what his critics see as a decades-long effort to alter public perceptions of a family that lived lavishly at the helm of one of the world's most notorious kleptocracies.
-Due to pandemic precautions, Marcos, better known as "Bongbong", will take his oath before a judge at Manila's National Museum instead of the traditional Quirino Grandstand, where past presidents including his father were sworn in.
+In a speech that echoed his campaign slogans of unity, Marcos Jr, better known as "Bongbong", vowed to take the country far on his watch with policies benefiting everyone, and thanked the public for delivering what he called "the biggest electoral mandate in the history of Philippine democracy".
+"You will not be disappointed, so do not be afraid," he said at his inauguration ceremony, surrounded by his immediate family and with his sister Imee, a senator, and 92-year-old mother Imelda, a former four-time congresswoman, seated close by.

+Marcos Jr, 64, also praised his late father's rule but said his presidency was not about the past, but a better future.
+"I once knew a man who saw what little had been achieved since independence ....but he got it done sometimes with the needed support, sometimes without," he said.

-The ceremony will be "solemn and simple", his transition team said, reflecting difficult times brought by COVID-19.
-The elder Marcos ruled the Philippines for two decades from 1965, almost half of it under martial law, helping him to extend his grip on power until his overthrow and his family's retreat into exile during a 1986 "people power" revolution.
+"So will it be with his son?
+You will get no excuses from me."
+He added: "No looking back in anger or nostalgia."
+The elder Ferdinand Marcos ruled the Philippines from 1965 for two decades, almost half of it under martial law, helping him to extend his grip on power until his overthrow and his family's retreat into exile during a 1986 "people power" revolution.

-Thousands of Marcos opponents were jailed, killed or disappeared during his rule, and the family name became synonymous with cronyism, extravagance and the disappearance of billions of dollars from state coffers.
+Thousands of Marcos opponents were jailed, killed or disappeared during his rule, and the family name became synonymous with cronyism, extravagance, and the disappearance of billions of dollars from state coffers.
 The Marcos family has rejected accusations of embezzlement.
-Hundreds of activists are expected to protest against the inauguration of Marcos Jr, 64, angered by a campaign buoyed by a powerful network of supporters and social media influencers determined to debunk historical narratives of the Marcos era.
+Hundreds of activists were expected to protest against the inauguration of Marcos Jr, angered by a campaign buoyed by a powerful network of supporters and social media influencers determined to debunk historical narratives of the Marcos era.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)